 Pete’s Pup was brought to life by late cartoonist Jim Needle and was his sole contribution to the comic.
 A resident of Jericho in Oxford, Jim was a regular newspaper cartoonist and graphic artist, working in many local publications.
 His signature style was energetic and larger-than-life, much like his canine creation.
 Jim sadly passed away in May of 1997.

 This issue also sees the introduction of another iconic character, even if he was just another star’s pet.
 Satan the Cat would sometimes get his own mini-strip under Tom Thug‘s but most often would be seen in the background of the main story.
-The Street-Hogs‘ informant Hoggy Bear is under attack from the butcher mafia boss’ plastic bags, Harry the Head‘s star turn on the cover comes at a price and in The Golden Trough Awards: Vengeance of the Gnome-Men we have possibly the creepiest set of garden ornaments courtesy of Ian Jackson.
+The Street-Hogs‘ informant Hoggy Bear is under attack from the butcher mafia boss’ plastic bags, Harry the Head‘s star turn on the cover comes at a price and in The Golden Trough Awards: Vengeance of the Gnome-Men we have possibly the creepiest set of garden ornaments ever, courtesy of Ian Jackson.
 Just a few of this issue’s highlights.

 Billy Bang is another of those characters rhymed off by former readers when they reminisce about OiNK, but unlike Pete’s Pup he became a mainstay of the comic and appeared in almost half of the issues, sprinkled through the run.
 Originally created by Mike Knowles but killed by a variety of other writers, he’d later be drawn by Eric ‘Wilkie’ Wilkinson.